Large values of $L$-functions on $1$-line: Mertens' theorem for the class

 \section{\bf Mertens' theorem for the class $\mathbb{G}$}

 In 1874, Mertens \cite{mertens} proved the following estimate for truncated Euler-product of $\zeta(s)$, which is also known as Mertens' third theorem given by

 where $\gamma$ denotes the Euler-Mascheroni constant.
-The analogue of Mertens' theorem for number fields was proved by Rosen \cite{Rosen} in 1999.
-More precisely, he showed that
+The analogue of Mertens' theorem for number fields was proved by Rosen \cite{Rosen}, who showed that

 where $\rho_K$ denotes the residue of $\zeta_K(s)$ at $s=1$.
 The Mertens theorem for the extended Selberg class satisfying conditions $(a)$ and $(b)$ was proved by Yashiro \cite{yashiro} in 2013.
-In this section, we will prove a generalized Mertens' theorem for elements in $\mathbb{G}$.
-The improvement here is to replace the functional equation by the growth condition.
+Following similar approach, one can establish Mertens' theorem for $\mathbb{G}$, where we replace the functional equation by the growth condition.
+However, Yashiro's paper \cite{yashiro} seems to be available only on arXiv.
+Hence, we include the proof for the sake of completeness.